ckjpdx/mvinn/README.md

 # Mountain View Inn
-Former inn, located in Norfolk, CT.
+Site for a former inn, located in Norfolk, CT.

 ## Synopsis
 A website that once served as the Mountain View Inn's company website.